MSDarshan91/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% docs bingeflix_table_subscriptions %}
-Contains data on user subscriptions, including the start and end dates, and the associated subscription plan.
+This table contains subscription-related information, such as subscription plan IDs, subscription start dates, renewal dates, billing information, and any other relevant subscription details.
 {% enddocs %}

 {% docs bingeflix_column_subscription_starts_at %}